-- Always release the parking brake when towing the vehicle with the front wheels raised with the rear wheels on the ground. - When towing manual transaxle models with the front wheels on the ground (If a towing dollies is not being used), turn the ignition key to the OFF position, and secure the steering wheel in the straight-ahead position with a rope or similar device.
-Never place the ignition key in the LOCK position.
-This will result in damage to the steering lock mechanism.
+- When towing with the front wheels on the ground or rear wheels on the ground (If you do not use a towing dollies): Set the free-running hubs to the free position and move the transfer case shift lever into the "2H" position. - When towing with the front wheels on the ground: Turn the ignition key to the "OFF" position and secure the steering wheel in a straight ahead position with a rope or similar device.
+Never place the ignition key in the "LOCK" position.
+This will result in damage to the steering lock mechanism. - When towing manual transmission models with the rear wheels on the ground:

-Move the shift lever to the N (Neutral) position.
+Always release the parking brake and move the transmission shift lever to the neutral position.